 Adenoidectomy reduces soft tissue fullness and bacteria at the Eustachian tube orifice.
 This minor surgery is normally performed on children and can reduce the frequency and duration of otitis media, improve nasal congestion, reduce snoring, and improve Eustachian tube function.

 Eustachian tube balloon dilation is a new option for adults with chronic Eustachian tube blockage.
 Using techniques similar to balloon sinus dilation, the surgeon passes a balloon catheter through the nose and dilates the Eustachian tube.
 Although this is described as dilating or stretching the Eustachian tube, the benefit is more likely due to crushing residual adenoid tissue that grows within the Eustachian tube.
-The procedure may be performed on adults in the office, but many insurance plans still consider this procedure to be “investigational.”
+Balloon dilation is easily tolerated by most patients and may be performed in the office.
+As you can see, this patient was even happy to smile for a photograph during the procedure.

 If you can hear yourself breathe, and your own voice sounds as if you are talking through a kazoo, you may have a wide open, or “patulous” Eustachian tube.
 Your eardrum may pop inward and outward with each breath, like the plastic windows wrapped around a screened porch in the wintertime.
 This annoying but harmless condition is most common in patients who are particularly slender or athletic, and often occurs during aerobic exercise.
 The symptom is usually relieved by lowering the head, which increases venous congestion in the head.
 Some patients will feel an incessant need to sniff the eardrums inward, which can stretch the eardrums and make them even floppier.